5 Inference for simple linear regression

 1. Generate niter bootstrap samples, where niter is the number of iterations.
 We typically want to use at least 1000 iterations in order to construct a sampling distribution that is close to the theoretical distribution of β^1 defined in .

-3. Collect the niter values β^1 from the previous step to obtain the bootstrapped sampling distribution.
-It is an approximation of the sampling distribution of β^1, and thus provides information about the to sampling distribution of β^1.
+3. Collect the niter values of β^1 from the previous step to obtain the bootstrapped sampling distribution.
+It is an approximation of the sampling distribution of β^1, and thus provides information about sample-to-sample variability of β^1.

-Using these four steps, we can construct the 95% confidence for the population slope β1.
+Using these four steps, let’s construct the 95% confidence for the population slope β1 of the relationship between per_capita_spend and playgrounds.

 1. Generate 1000 bootstrap samples (97 observations in each sample) by sampling with replacement from the current sample data of 97 observations.
 The first 10 observations from the first bootstrapped sample are shown in .

 Table 5.3: First 10 rows of the first bootstrap sample.
-The replicate column identifies which bootstrap sample.
+The replicate column identifies the bootstrap sample.

 replicate playgrounds per_capita_expend